the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 # Act I: Human Centered Design

-Act I will focus on planning and outling a Web Application for the ISF community.
-We'll follow a human center design cylce that focuses on ideation, defining, and prototyping.
-Each section will build on itself, cumulinating in a fully function design prototype.
-This Act will conclude with a school-wide Pitch event where each group will present their application to the ISF community.
+Act I will focus on planning and outlining a Web Application for the ISF community.
+We'll follow a human center design cycle that focuses on ideating, defining, and designing.
+Each section will provide you with the tools and resources to thoroughly plan a project of this scale.

-Each stage requires materials from the previosu stage.
-It is vital that each group meets the deliverable(s) expected each day.
-If you have successfully followed out timeline, you will be well prepared for the Pitch event.
+This Act will culminate in a school-wide Pitch event where each group will present a working prototype fo their app to the ISF community.

 ## Deliverables

+Each stage of the design cycle will have specific deliverables.

-- Ideation
+- Ideate
     - Google Doc with Finalized Problem & Solution
 - Define
-    - Google Sheet with User Stories & Taks
+    - Google Sheet with User Stories & Tasks
-- Prototype
+- Design
     - Wireframe
     - Digital Prototype
     - Pitch Presentation
+- Self Assessment Form

 ## Timeline

+Each stage of the design cycle requires materials from the previous stage.
+It is vital that each group meets the deliverable(s) expected each day.
+By successfully following the timeline you will be well prepared for the Pitch event and the subsequent Acts.

 ### cs10.1

 | Date        | Focus                             | Deliverable(s)               |